Why CEOs Never Talked About Abortion—Until Now: The Broadsheet

 IN CASE YOU MISSED IT

 • Divided front.
 Anne Evans, a former senior director of recruiting for game development platform Unity, is suing CEO John Riccitiello for sexual harassment and unlawful termination.
 She says the workplace was one fraught with sexist jokes and frequent propositions.
 Unity says the accusations are false and that Evans was fired as a result of “serious misconduct.”
+Variety

 • The woman behind IVF.
 Robert Edwards and Patrick Steptoe gained renown as the doctors who developed IVF.
 But nurse Jean Purdy was their third collaborator—and Edwards unsuccessfully pushed for years to have her contribution equally recognized.
+New York Times

 • Tequill-ionaire.
 Karen Virginia Beckmann is now one of the richest women in Latin America.
 Part of the family behind Jose Cuervo, her father just transferred more than half his stake to her, leaving her with tequila shares worth about $1.9 billion.
+Bloomberg

 • Never too late.
 Want to feel inspired?
 Check out this feature on eight women who changed direction and achieved major personal and professional milestones after turning 50.
 From becoming a doctor 25 years after first being accepted to medical school to training as a bodybuilder at 71, it’s all pretty amazing.
+Washington Post

 Today’s Broadsheet was produced by Emma Hinchliffe.
 Share it with a friend.
 Looking for previous Broadsheets?
 Click here.